RCN-ECS/CnGV/notebook/20201016_MA_FullSimResults.md

 # Supplementary Materials:

 ## Confusion Matrix

-These percents and rates are the same for the means data.
+These are just for the full reciprocal transplant experiment (n = 10000 total)

 KEL note: I think there is a mistake if this is the same for the means data.
 The CI for the means data is not the same, so the percentages should be different.
 Also, the CovGE Bootstrap has a higher false positive rate that you reported before.
 Where are these false positives coming from?
 Is it from the 2 environment scenarios?
 I think we need to dig into this some more, because if the false positive rate is >5% that is higher than we would expect based on random!